Patrik Reuterswärd

 Carl Reinhold Patrik Reuterswärd (27 February 1885 – 3 August 1963) was a Swedish diplomat.
 Reuterswärd began his diplomatic career in 1907, serving in various roles at the Swedish Ministry for Foreign Affairs.
 He was posted as an attaché in New York City and Paris before taking on assignments in Tokyo and Beijing, where he acted as chargé d'affaires ad interim in 1912.
 Over the years, he held key diplomatic positions in Shanghai, Washington, D.C., Copenhagen, Berlin, and London, often serving as chargé d'affaires ad interim.
 In 1928, he was appointed envoy extraordinary and minister plenipotentiary to the Baltic states and later to Bucharest and Sofia.
 During World War II, he remained in Romania, safeguarding the interests of multiple nations despite limited communication with Sweden.
 After the war, he continued his diplomatic service until his retirement in 1950.

 Early life

-Reuterswärd was born on 25 February 1885, at Äspenäs in Lännäs Parish, Örebro Municipality.
+Reuterswärd was born into the noble family Reuterswärd on 25 February 1885, at Äspenäs in Lännäs Parish, Örebro Municipality.
 He was the son of Carl Reuterswärd (1853–1932) and his wife, Baroness Rosa Elisabet Fransiska von Ungern-Sternberg (1856–1938).
 His father was a lieutenant colonel in the Life Regiment Hussar Corps, while his mother, a member of the Ungern-Sternberg noble family and born in Heidelberg, Germany, became a lady-in-waiting to Queen Victoria of Baden in 1908.
 His grandfather was the politician, court marshal, and member of parliament Patric Reuterswärd.

 After passing his matriculation examination in Örebro in 1902, he became a underlöjtnant in the reserve of the Second Svea Artillery Regiment on 8 December 1904.
 He earned a Juris Utriusque Kandidat (jur. utr. kand.) degree from Uppsala University on 30 May 1907.